samanklesaria/samanklesaria.github.io/notebooks/shapecheck.md

 Writing neural networks often feels like juggling tensors in the dark.
 You know that `attention_weights` should be 4-dimensional, but PyTorch won't tell you until your matrix multiplication explodes at runtime.
 What if your variable names could automatically validate tensor shapes?

 Meet [**ShapeCheck**](https://github.com/samanklesaria/shapecheck) – a Python decorator that brings Character AI's shape-suffix convention to life with automatic runtime validation.
+Pip install `shapecheck` to get started!

 ## The Character AI Convention